richardgourley/WP-localize-script-example/README.md

 # WP LOCALIZE SCRIPT
 ## Accessing a PHP mult-dimensional array within a Javascript file in Wordpress

-The aim of this is to give an example of how to use the wp_localize_script when you have an array of database query results from your Wordpress database that you wish to access in a Javascript file.
+The aim of this is to give an example of how to use the wp_localize_script Wordpress function when you have an array of database query results from your Wordpress database that you wish to access in a Javascript file.

 In the example, we pass in a PHP multi-dimensional array of edited results